-1 are indigenous children in Saskatchewan seeing in terms of 2 like, rates of graduation?
+1 are Indigenous children in Saskatchewan seeing in terms of, 2 like, rates of graduation?
 And, those barriers, how are we 3 going to try to overcome them?
 4 MR. COREY O'SOUP: You can tell I'm very 5 passionate about education in particular, and I believe 6 that it is the key for our children, and youth, and our 7 families to break these cycles that we're in.
 8 Unfortunately, in Saskatchewan in 9 particular, this right is not being upheld to the fullest 10 that it could be.
 A simple statistic around Indigenous 11 education in Saskatchewan is a graduation room.
 I know 12 it's not the be all, end all way that we can measure 13 success, but right now, it's the accepted measure of 14 success in our school system.
-15 And, an Indigenous person, an Indigenous 16 young person in Saskatchewan graduates at the rate of 43.2 17 percent in our school system, and a non-Indigenous young 18 person in Saskatchewan graduates at a rate of 85.4 percent, different articles.

-have to, and this goes into another -- a couple of
+15 And, an Indigenous person, an Indigenous 16 young person in Saskatchewan graduates at the rate of 43.2 17 percent in our school system, and a non-Indigenous young 18 person in Saskatchewan graduates at a rate of 85.4 percent; 19 almost double of what our Indigenous kids graduate, you 20 know?
+So, for me, that's a tragedy, because if we want to 21 break these cycles we're in, we have to we just have to exercise that right to education.
+Our Indigenous people have to, and this goes into another -- a couple of different articles.